ZeroCry/nuvm/cloud-init/fuxi-scanner/README.md

 # Fuxi Scanner

-To use this cloud-init, edit the file user-data and change the string SSH-KEY to your public ssh key.
+To use this cloud-init, edit the file files/ssh_key and add your public ssh key.

 Example: